 For more information about the International Experience Exchange, call APPA Information Services at 703/684-4338.
 With all this information only a telephone call away, we encourage you to use this valuable APPA program.

-Association of Physical Plant Administrators of Universities and Colleges
+Association of Physical Plant Administrators of Universities and Colleges 1446 Duke Street by Larry Klumas

-1446 Duke Street Alexandria, Virginia 22314-3492
+Alexandria, Virginia 22314-3492